-The port of Naples was the principal departure port for the Montrone family.
-Its activity quadrupled between 1892 and 1908, in part due to the Italian Emigration Law of 1901, which restricted emigrant departures to the ports of Naples,

-Genoa, Palermo, and Messina.
-That same bill established the Commissariat of Emigration, an entity tasked with regulating the emigration process at all levels.
+The port of Naples was the principal departure port for the Montrone and Giancini families.
+Its activity quadrupled between 1892 and 1908, despite the Italian Emigration Law of 1901, which restricted emigrant departures to the ports of Naples, Genoa, Palermo, and Messina.
+That same bill established the Commissariat of Emigration, an entity tasked with regulating the emigration process at all levels.3

 Emigrants in those days were a kind of cargo.
 The shipping lines had to create manifests of passengers, pay taxes on each passenger, and even foot the bill for those not admitted and sent back from America (deportees).
 To ensure the fewest number of deportees, the shipping lines established certain departure procedures.
 Before even issuing someone a passport, Italian officials would perform a background check; former criminals would be unable to emigrate, as they were risks for deportation.

-In accordance with the U.S. quarantine law of 1893, would-be emigrants had to spend at least five days quarantined at a "pest house" near the port before disembarking.
+In accordance with the U.S. quarantine law of 1893, wouldbe emigrants had to spend at least five days quarantined at a "pest house" near the port before disembarking.
 There, they took antiseptic baths and had their scalps thoroughly washed with a mixture of chemicals designed to disinfect and delouse them.
 Then, after they had received medical examinations and vaccinations, they were escorted to their ships for their departure.

-Restrictions established by the Italian and U.S. governments and the steamship companies required that U.S. Public Health and Marine-Hospital Service doctors check potential emigrants for known contagious and infectious diseases.
-In 1906 alone, nearly 6 percent were turned away at Naples before departure.
+Restrictions established by the Italian and U.S. governments and the steamship companies required that U.S. Public Health and Marine-Hospital Service doctors check potential emigrants for known contagious and infectious diseases.4 In 1906 alone, nearly 6 percent were turned away at Naples before departure.5

-Eugene (G1 - M) first came to America on the S.S.
+Eugene (G1 - M) Giancini first came to America on the S.S.
 Regina Elena.
-It left Naples, Italy, on March 5, 1903, and arrived at the Port of New York on March 22.
-Although the ship's passenger list indicated that he was a married nineteen-year-old, he was actually still single.
-Under his guardianship was another fellow two years his junior, Lorenzo Liburdi, who, at that age, was too young to travel alone.
-Eugene was detained at Ellis Island for not having a destination address but released the following day to take a train to his cousin Vincenzo Magi in Lock Haven, Pennsylvania.
+It left Naples, Italy, on March 5, 1903, and arrived at the Port of New York on March 22. [insert Pic

+2.2] Although the ship's passenger list indicated that he was a married nineteen-year-old, he was actually still single.
+Under his guardianship was another fellow two years his junior, Lorenzo Liburdi, who, at that age, was too young to travel alone.6 Eugene was detained at Ellis Island for not having a destination address but released the following day to take a train to his cousin Vincenzo Magi in Lock Haven, Pennsylvania.7 Eugene did get married in Italy in 1907 to Settimia D'Annibale.
+She emigrated to America with their children on the S.S.
+D'Italia in 1920 and went to meet her husband in Scranton, Pennsylvania.